-The Best and Worst Patriotic Superstars of All-Time in WWE
+The Best and Worst Patriotic Superstars of All Time in WWE

 Worst: Jack Swagger

 In 2013, Jack Swagger returned to WWE after a hiatus.
 He was accompanied by Zeb Colter and sported a new attitude.
-No longer was he the smiling All-American American.
-Instead, he was Tea Party sympathizer, totally against illegal immigrants.
+No longer was he the smiling All-American.
+Instead, he was Tea Party sympathizer who was totally against undocumented immigrants.

-In weekly pre-taped promos, Swagger and Colter denounced the idea of people sneaking into the country under the radar, echoing the complaints of the then-blooming political Tea Party.
-Waving the yellow Gadsden flag with the words "don't tread one" emblazoned on it, Swagger was positioned as the primary heel to babyface world champion Alberto Del Rio.
+In weekly pre-taped promos, Swagger and Colter denounced the idea of people sneaking into the country under the radar, echoing the complaints of the then-blooming Tea Party.
+Waving the yellow Gadsden flag with the words "don't tread on me" emblazoned on it, Swagger was positioned as the primary heel to babyface world champion Alberto Del Rio.

 The character was culturally relevant and reflected political views of the time.